It is my pleasure to introduce our second Newsletter for 2002 and to

 1. Eat Frequent Meals and Snacks

-AS WELL as breakfast, lunch and dinner include morning tea, afternoon
+AS WELL as breakfast, lunch and dinner include morning tea, afternoon tea and supper.

 HAVE double serves of meals and desserts.